Cold Spring, NY is a village in the Hudson Valley with great restaurants, boutique shops, and antique stores -Photo by Find My Food Stu

 Doug's Pretty Good Pub

-Doug’s Pretty Good Pub is named fairly accurately.
-It is not trying to be a destination restaurant, but it is a comfortable place to stop for a beer.
-It is also one of the few spots in Cold Spring that has a traditional pub feel, where sitting at the bar for a couple drinks feels natural.
+Doug’s Pretty Good Pub lives up to its name, which is printed right on the sign outside: “Voted best burger in town by some guy who likes burgers.”
+It’s not trying to be a destination restaurant, but it’s one of the few spots in Cold Spring with a genuine pub feel where sitting at the bar for a couple of drinks feels completely natural.

-The food menu is organized into two sections: “Burgers” and “Not Burgers,” which tells you pretty quickly what most people come for.
-The half-pound burgers are served on toasted English muffins and come in a number of variations, including the Bleu, Swine & Tears with bleu cheese, bacon, and grilled onions, and the Blister with grilled jalapeños, jack cheese, and reaper mayo.
+The food menu is split into two sections: “Burgers” and “Not Burgers,” which tells you quickly what most people come for.
+The half-pound burgers are served on toasted English muffins with solid variations like the Bleu, Swine & Tears with bleu cheese, bacon, and grilled onions, and the Blister with jalapeños, jack cheese, and reaper mayo are both worth considering.
+The Nutty Hog, topped with peanut butter, bacon, and cheddar, sounds like a strange combination but holds up better than you’d expect.

 Created with Fabric.js 4.6.0